 This theme of distributed and diverse ownership is at the heart of the South Philly Co-op.
 Embodied in another innovative feature of the project, the Community Equity Fund allows potential members who identify as in need to sign up for membership for only $5 initially.
 They are then given the opportunity (and dignity!) to come up with their own payment plan designed based on what they feel they are able to pay over a 5 year period.
 In her own words, Catherine intends to make sure “the co-op is as diverse as this city”, and the Community Equity Fund is what enables that socio-economic diversity.

 Others wishing to sign up for the co-op can become lifetime members for just $200!
 Members also receive auxiliary benefits such as discounts across many South Philly shops and businesses.
-Beyond that, in the spirit of shared value, Catherine shared plans of a patronage refund, where any profits accumulated are shared amongst members.
-Not bad!
+Beyond that, in the spirit of shared value, Catherine shared plans of a patronage refund, where any profits accumulated are shared amongst members.. not bad!

 The South Philly Co-Op team is hard at work to make membership as accessible and beneficial as possible.
+According to Catherine,

-Catherine says “In the era of big business, there has never been a more important time for the neighborhood to own something together that is democratically-run and shared, and for our community to collectively say that this is what we want to buy: healthy, local food from small farms and vendors.
+“In the era of big business, there has never been a more important time for the neighborhood to own something together that is democratically-run and shared, and for our community to collectively say that this is what we want to buy: healthy, local food from small farms and vendors.
 And beyond that, we don’t want the profits stripped out, we plan to reinvest our profits back into our community and build self-sufficiency and shared prosperity right here in our neighborhood.”